Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 In the low season, you can easily negotiate the price of accommodation with the teahouse owners.

 Also, in some teahouses, they’ll let you stay for free if you agree to order food from them.
+This can be a great way to save on your trekking budget.

 Hire a professional trekking guide: